benwiz/blog/_posts/2018-12-21-how-to-install-openframeworks.md

 ---
 layout: post
-title: How to Install openFrameworks on a Mac (macOS High Sierra)
+title: How to install openFrameworks on a Mac (macOS High Sierra)
 date: 2018-12-21
 tags: [openFrameworks, install, mac]
 ads: true